phbradley/tcr-gwas/README.md

         1. gene (i.e. artemis, dntt, etc.)
         2. phenotype (i.e. v_trim, vd_insert, etc.)
         3. number of cluster cores
 5. Run analysis for Nicaraguan validation cohort (two snps).
 Since this analysis is only for two snps, it can easily be run locally (or on a cluster).
+    1. First, download validation cohort meta data and parsed TCRA and TCRB repertoire data from Zenodo (https://doi.org/10.5281/zenodo.5719516) into the directory `tcr-gwas/data/downloaded_data`
+    2. Unzip validation cohort parsed TCRA repertoire data using the command `tar -xvf nicaragua_parsed_TCRA.tgz` *(Note: these parsed TCRA repertoire data files for each individual should be located within a subdirectory called `nicaragua_data/TCRA` within the `tcr-gwas/data/downloaded_data` directory after unzipping)*
+    3. Unzip validation cohort parsed TCRB repertoire data using the command `tar -xvf nicaragua_parsed_TCRB.tgz` *(Note: these parsed TCRB repertoire data files for each individual should be located within a subdirectory called `nicaragua_data/TCRB` within the `tcr-gwas/data/downloaded_data` directory after unzipping)*
-To run this, you can run [run_validation_cohort_analysis.sh](run_validation_cohort_analysis.sh) which takes the following three arguments:
+    4. To run this analysis, you can run [run_validation_cohort_analysis.sh](run_validation_cohort_analysis.sh) which takes the following three arguments:
         1. phenotype (i.e. v_trim, vd_insert, etc.)
         2. number of cluster cores
         3. TCR chain (either `beta` or `alpha`)

 **Note: all output files will be located at the indicated `OUTPUT_PATH` as specified in the [config](config) files**

 # About the genome-wide analysis

 With this model, we want to measure the effect of genome-wide SNPs on certain TCR repertoire features.
-See the manuscript for specific model details.
-(TODO add ms details)
+See the manuscript for specific model details:

+Russell, Magdalena L., Aisha Souquette, David M. Levine, Stefan A. Schattgen, E. Kaitlynn Allen, Guillermina Kuan, Noah Simon, Angel Balmaseda, et al. 2021.
+“Combining Genotypes and T Cell Receptor Distributions to Infer Genetic Loci Determining V(D)J Recombination Probabilities.” bioRxiv. https://doi.org/10.1101/2021.09.17.460747.

 Specifically, you can run the analysis one of two ways:
 1. Using a specific phenotype (using [submit_phenotype.sh](submit_phenotype.sh) as described above) from the options in the "TCR Phenotypes in Class" column: